ueberdosis/tiptap/docs/src/docPages/api/schema.md

 ```

 #### Group
-> The group or space-separated groups to which this node belongs, which can be referred to in the content expressions for the schema.
+Add this node to a group of extensions, which can be referred to in the [content](#content) attribute of the schema.

 ```js
 createNode({